How We Protect Your Online Security

 Spyware and viruses are destructive programs loaded on your computer without your permission or knowledge.
 Spyware appears as a legitimate application on your computer but actually monitors your activity and collects sensitive information.
 Viruses are harmful programs spread through the Internet that can compromise the security of your computer.
 Maintaining up-to-date anti-spyware and virus protection software and firewalls helps to avoid these risks.

 Pop-ups appear in a separate browser window and, when clicked, can download harmful spyware or adware to your computer.
 While some make legitimate offers, many pop-ups are attempts to obtain your sensitive information.
-Fidelity National Bank will never ask you to verify personal financial information in pop-up advertisement.
+Fidelity Bank will never ask you to verify personal financial information in pop-up advertisements.

 Helpful Tips for Your Protection